isomerpages/moe-queenstownsec/pages/Humanities.md

 1. To develop our students into citizens who have empathy towards others and will participate responsibly and sensibly in a multi-ethnic, multi-cultural and multi-religious society.

-**Key Programmes & Activities for 2021:**
+**Key Programmes &amp; Activities for 2021:**
 -----------------------------------------

 **Local Field Studies and Learning Journeys :**

-*   Examples include Geography Coastal Studies to Labrador Park
+*   Examples include Geography Coastal Studies to Labrador Park&nbsp;

 **Competitions**

 *   NLB Prove It!
-Competition
+Competition&nbsp;
 *   NLB Historical Scene Investigation Competition
-*   NUS Geography Challenge Competition
+*   NUS Geography Challenge Competition&nbsp;
-*   Tourism Innovation Competition
+*   Tourism Innovation Competition&nbsp;

 **Special Programmes**
 ----------------------